prativa777/Job-Portal/README.md

 # Job Portal

-A fully functional **Job Portal** web application built using **Python Django** and **Bootstrap**.
+A **Job Portal** web application built using **Python Django** and **Bootstrap**.
 This platform allows users to search and filter jobs by category, view job details, and apply for positions.
 It also includes user authentication and API support for developers.

 ---